innovation-first/paradox-innovation/content/blogs/innovation-strategy/index.md

 As an Enterprise Services Network (ESN) company, Thales Services Numériques (*TSN*) is strongly focused on innovation and client-centric solutions, particularly in sectors like defense, space, transportation, energy, and critical infrastructures.
 Our key focus areas include data valuation, artificial intelligence, cloud management, and security.

-Common sense tells us innovation should be driven by business use cases.
-During the innovation process, the (so-called) *exploration* phase should narrow down the number of selected topics to those that offer effective and measurable business consolidation.
+This paper is a first in a serie to examine the conditions that favor innovation scale up.
+How can we ensure that an innovation culture and practice is widely spread among the company instead of restricted to a club of innovation specialists ?

-This paper examines the conditions under which this approach is effective for TSN and identifies the key factors that would make business-driven innovation more successful.
+We first defend the need of improving developer velocity, and examine next how it helps to tackle AI innovation topics.

-## The case for Internal Developer Platforms
+## Why Internal Developer Platforms matter

 Before even considering specific business use cases, or the 2025-2030 technology and business trends, let us first ask ourselves how long does it take to demonstrate a promising new idea ?